Sintexer/learning-path/01 - AWS/AWS Security/Shared responsibility.md

 ### AWS responsibilities

 AWS is responsible for security of the cloud.
 This means that AWS protects and secures the infrastructure that runs the services offered in the AWS Cloud.
-It includes protecting and securing AWS [[Region]], [[Availability Zone]]s, and [[Data Center]]s, down to the physical security of the buildings for low-level services ([[EC2]]), and managing hardware and software and encryption for services with higher levels of abstraction ([[Storage and S3#Simple Storage Service (S3)|S3]]).
+It includes protecting and securing AWS [[Region]], [[Availability Zone]]s, and [[Data Center]]s, down to the physical security of the buildings for low-level services ([[EC2]]), and managing hardware and software and encryption for services with higher levels of abstraction ([[AWS S3|S3]]).

 ### User responsibilities